soraerae/Project-01-Employment-Data/README.md

 The tech industry has shown the highest growth, and the retail industry has shown the greatest decline.

 ### Industry Data Handling:
+Too many API calls on the BLS API meant I exceeded my rate limit and could not efficiently retrieve data that way.
+I was able to find relevant Excel spreadsheets that I incorporated into my DataFrame.

+Data was pulled on employment across various industries and age groups from 2011 - 2018.
+After cleaning up the data, I removed the age group information and focused on the industries.

 ### Industry Findings:
+The data eventually challenged my assumptions.
+I discovered that Manufacturing was a growing industry and in the top 10 industries since 2011.
+Additionally, I learned Education and healthcare were in the top 10, which I really didn't think were growing industries.
+However, this does make sense as health care services are in high demand with a large increase of Americans with health insurance since passage of the ACA.

+Additionally, the industries with the sharpest decline included Department stores, which I assumed would show decline and newspaper publishers (not a surprise).

 ## Age Demographic Data
 ### Age Group Breakdown: